ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Administration/alerts.rst

   user-configured ``timestamp-format``), ``CRM_alert_recipient,`` and all instance attributes.
-Mostly this is needed simply to protect against configuration errors, but if some user can modify the CIB without having ``hacluster``-level access to the cluster nodes, it is a potential security concern as well, to avoid the possibility of code injection.
+Mostly this is needed simply to protect against configuration errors, but if some user can modify the CIB without having
+  |CRM_DAEMON_USER| access to the cluster nodes, it is a potential security
+  concern as well, to avoid the possibility of code injection.

 .. note:: **ocf:pacemaker:ClusterMon compatibility**